 Risk is an inherent part of the banking business.
 The Itaú Group regards risk management as an essential instrument for optimising the use of its resources and for selecting the best business opportunities in order to maximise the value creation to shareholders over the long term.
-The Bank manages risk within the context of the Itaú Group-wide risk management framework.
+The Bank manages risk within the context of the Itaú Group-wide risk management framework but the Board reviews the overall Itaú Group strategy to ensure it is appropriate for IBBAInt.